Inner City English Teacher

 Best Rated

-Asked by Mr. Mackey about 11 years ago
+Asked by td55 almost 12 years ago

 Do you think the teaching staff at your school is a tighter-knit bunch than those at more privileged schools, since you're all experiencing a such difficult situation together?

-Asked by Melissa about 11 years ago
+Asked by Melissa over 12 years ago

 Love your question!
 I do think that there is a very special bond among our teachers.
 Only when you have taught in a school like ours, can you ever understand what we experience on a daily basis.
 I tell my family and friends stories from the trenches, and they are incredulous at what I tell them.
 There has to be a very high level of empathy and dedication (not detracting from other teachers in other schools; who are a very dedicated bunch) yet burn-out is very prevalent in inner city schools.
 The frustration and exhaustion levels are out of sight, and this struggle bonds us.
 I do see, like in any profession, undesirable teachers who are simply collecting a paycheck, and I don't mean to lionize our staff and staffs at other inner city schools.
 However, there is a sort of "calling" for those of us who work here, and it takes a certain kind of person to prevail despite all the obstacles.
 Today was our first full day and I am ready for an early night, as I didn't sleep much last night anticipating what our first day would be like.
 I have been doing this for quite a few years, and I still get butterflies on the first day of school.
 I guess that's a good thing, right?